-During the Fall 2006 Semester, Mouradian served as the Henry S. Khanzadian Kazan Visiting Professor at California State University – Fresno.
-In 2015-2016, Mouradian was a visiting assistant professor at the Division of Global Affairs at Rutgers University.
-Since 2014, Mouradian has taught courses on imperialism, mass violence, human rights, concentration camps, urban space and conflict in the Middle East, and collective memory in the History and Sociology departments at Rutgers and at Worcester State University.
+In Fall 2016, Mouradian served as the Henry S. Khanzadian Kazan Visiting Professor at California State University – Fresno.
+From 2015-2016, he was a visiting assistant professor at the Division of Global Affairs at Rutgers University.
+Mouradian has also taught a number of courses on imperialism, mass violence, urban space and conflict in the Middle East, the aftermaths of war and mass violence, and human rights at Worcester State University in Massachusetts.

 Current Curriculum Vitae (Download PDF)